 Combining his fascination with Industrial Melanism with his search for (metaphorical as well as physical) light in the darkness, Grayson has created something wholly new and exciting.
 In this series, he explores the concepts of reinvention and transformation using the varying oxidation rates of precious metals (silver, white gold, platinum, and palladium) to create dimensionality and movement, taking advantage of the sudden changes in hue of the reflective metal surfaces creating unique visual experiences from every angle.
 Works shine brightly and then fall dark.
 But the darkness is held in check, providing context for the light.

-A. K. Duncan, Quiet Lunch, "Neil Grayson: The Evolution of a Serial Savant", December 2017 (click 'View PDF' below to view)
+Akeem Duncan, Quiet Lunch, "Neil Grayson: The Evolution of a Serial Savant", December 2017 (View PDF below, pp. 1-5)